shmcfarl/calisti_workshop/03-traffic.md

 ## Traffic tap

-The traffic tap feature of Service Mesh Manager enables you to monitor live access logs of the Istio sidecar proxies.
+The traffic tap feature of Calisti enables you to monitor live access logs of the Istio sidecar proxies.
 Each sidecar proxy outputs access information for the individual HTTP requests or HTTP/gRPC streams.

 The access logs contain information about the: reporter proxy, source and destination workloads, request, response, as well as the timings.

 ### Traffic tap using the CLI

-To watch the access logs for an individual namespace, workload/pod, use the smm tap command.
+To watch the access logs for an individual namespace, workload/pod, use the "smm tap" command.
 Be sure to have some live traffic generated using any of the previous methods for this to work.

 For smm-demo namespace